 HTTP(S) Load Balancing provides two methods of determining instance load.

 and CPU utilization modes.
 Both modes allow a

 maximum value to be specified; the HTTP(S) load balancer tries to ensure that

 load remains under the limit, but short bursts above the limit can occur during

 failover or load spike events.

-Incoming requests are sent to the region closest to the user, provided that region has available capacity.
-If more than one zone is configured with backends in a region, the traffic is distributed across the instance groups in each zone according to each group's capacity.
+Incoming requests are sent to the region closest to the user, if that region has available capacity.
+If more than one zone is configured with backends in a region, the default behavior of the algorithm is to distribute traffic across the instance groups in each zone according to each group's capacity.
 Within the zone, the requests are spread evenly over the instances using a round-robin algorithm.
 You can override round-robin distribution by configuring session affinity.
-However, note that session affinity works best if you also set balancing mode to requests per second (RPS).
+However, note that session affinity works best if you also set the balancing mode to requests per second (RPS).